-Brainstorm Answers:
+Brainstorm Skills: Finding similarities

-A. Egypt, Mesopotamia (present day Iraq), India, China.

-- B. They are all along large rivers.
+- A. Egypt, Mesopotamia (present day Iraq), India, China. - B. They are all along large rivers.
 In fact they are in river valleys. - C. River valleys provided land that was fertile enough for intensive agriculture, and fresh water that allowed for growth of settlements.